blagojce95/ntds_project/README.md

 In this project, we try to extend this approach by utilizing well known techniques from graph signal processing.
 The extension is consisted of two parts: 1) utilizing graph Fourier transform to switch from vertex graph domain to spectral graph domain, and 2) applying graph filters to denoise the obtained features.
-Using these techniques we have achieved an improvement of 4% over our baseline model -- the standard matrix factorization technique with SGD.
+Using these techniques we have achieved RMSE of 0.877, an improvement of 4% over our baseline model -- the standard matrix factorization technique with SGD.

 ## Project Structure